LucaIns/website/content/authors/admin/_index.md

 <!-- ***I would like to think of myself as a scientist, who happens largely to specialise in the use of statistics*** – David Cox   -->

-I am currently a Research Fellow at Sant’Anna School for Advanced Studies, and I am in the process of completing my Ph.D. in Data Science at Scuola Normale Superiore.
+Current positions: Research Fellow at Sant’Anna School for Advanced Studies, Ph.D.
+Candidate in Data Science at Scuola Normale Superiore, and Research Associate at the Italian National Research Council.

 My  primary  research  interests  concern  robust  statistics  and  high-dimensional modeling.
 My Ph.D. dissertation is entitled *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*.
 I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.